heavyai/heavydb/docs/source/data_model/Catalog/individual_catalog.rst

-``Catalog`` class is responsible for responsible for metadata of a specific database.
-The default database is ``omnisci``.
-Below are the objects that are maintained by Catalog:
+The ``Catalog`` is the top-level metadata object for a database.
+When the OmniSciDB data directory is initialized, an initial "default" database is created.
+By default, OmniSciDB always has at least one catalog at startup.
+The ``Catalog`` maintains the following objects:

 - Tables
 - Columns